ietf-wg-httpapi/mediatypes/draft-ietf-httpapi-yaml-mediatypes.md

 The terms "fragment" and "fragment identifier" in this document are to be interpreted as in {{!URI=RFC3986}}.

-The terms "node", "anchor" and "named anchor" in this document are to be intepreded as in [YAML].
+The terms "node", "alias node", "anchor" and "named anchor" in this document are to be intepreded as in [YAML].

 ## Fragment identification {#application-yaml-fragment}

-This section describes how to use named anchors (see Section 3.2.2.2 of [YAML]) as fragment identifiers to designate nodes.
+This section describes how to use alias nodes (see Section 3.2.2.2 and 7.1 of [YAML]) as fragment identifiers to designate nodes.

-A YAML named anchor can be represented in a URI fragment identifier by encoding it into octects using UTF-8 {{!UTF-8=RFC3629}}, while percent-encoding those characters not allowed by the fragment rule in {{Section 3.5 of URI}}.
+A YAML alias node can be represented in a URI fragment identifier by encoding it into octects using UTF-8 {{!UTF-8=RFC3629}}, while percent-encoding those characters not allowed by the fragment rule in {{Section 3.5 of URI}}.